 Where to buy DEET / mosquito repellent in Thailand?

-Though local lemongrass formulas and ‘Off!’ brand sprays are available across Thailand (including every 7-Eleven and corner shop), we really reccomend that you bring at least some repellent from home so you’re ready right away (especially if you’re staying more than a short walk from a chemist/pharmacy).
+Though local lemongrass formulas and ‘Off!’ brand sprays are available across Thailand (including every 7-Eleven and corner shop), I really recommend that you bring at least some repellent from home so you’re ready right away (especially if you’re staying more than a short walk from a chemist/pharmacy).
 Do you have sensitive skin and/or will be coming to Thailand with children?
 If so, pack your own preferred brand of repellant that you know to be suitable.
 You’ll always be able to find some mosquito repellent in Thailand, though the selection is far greater in Western countries.
 It’s often cheaper, too.